U.S. Route 431 in Alabama: Route description

 SR 1 is primarily the unsigned partner route assigned to US 431.The two routes run concurrently from the southern terminus of US 431 at Dothan to the Tennessee state line.
 South of Dothan, SR 1 is assigned to US 231.

 US 231 enters Alabama in Meridianville with US 431.
 The two routes continue south until it becomes Memorial Parkway.
 This route is a freeway with Texas U-turns and frontage roads.
 It junctions with US 72 east.
 It continues south for about 3 mi until it junctions with US 72 west.
 Immediately after this concurrency terminus, I-565 is featured in another junction as downtown Huntsville rises into view to the east.
 After a parclo with old SR 20/Clinton Avenue, US 431 loses US 231 at its junction with SR 53.
 It turns onto Governor's Drive and gains unsigned SR 1.
 It passes by the hub of the Huntsville Hospital system, which runs throughout North Alabama, and begins its journey across Monte Sano mountain.
 After leaving the mountain range, it has no more major junctions past this point as it loses the Governor's Drive name.
 It eventually passes into Marshall County.

-After about 20 mi of hilly terrain, the route crosses the Tennessee River and enters Guntersville, junctioning with SR 79 north.
+After about 20 mi of hilly terrain, the route crosses the Tennessee River over the Veterans Memorial Bridge and enters Guntersville, junctioning with SR 79 north.
 It continues south and splits into two one-way streets; one for each direction.
 It junctions with SR 227 and SR 69's termini before losing SR 79 south.
 It turns almost east-to-west and climbs up Sand Mountain.
 This grade is so steep that there is a runaway truck ramp northbound.
 It junctions with SR 205's western terminus and enters Albertville.
 It junctions with SR 75 and leaves the city, entering Boaz and junctioning with SR 205 and SR 179.
 It then enters Etowah County at Sardis City.

-It descends into Ridgeville and junctions with SR 77 and almost immediately junctions with US 278 west.
+It descends into Ridgeville and junctions with the northern end of SR 77 and almost immediately junctions with US 278 west.
 These junctions are immediately beside a railroad track.
 US 278 and US 431 travel concurrently to Attalla.
 They maintain a short concurrency with US 11.
 US 278 and US 431 leave US 11 and cross under a notable railroad bridge, known for its low clearance.
 The routes then junction with Interstate 59 (I-59).
-They immediately enter into Gadsden and junction with SR 211.
-US 431 and US 278 junction with US 411 and cross a bridge over the Coosa River.
+Entering into Gadsden, the road is known as Meighan Boulevard for its entire route through Gadsden.
+The first major junction is with SR 211.
+It then junctions with a partial cloverleaf US 411 and crosses the J. Herbert Meighan Bridge over the Coosa River.
 The routes junction with George Wallace Drive, which leads to I-759.
 US 278 leaves US 431 and continues east to Hokes Bluff.
 US 431 enters Glencoe and crosses into Calhoun County.